Coen-Potgieter/MLP/README.md

     - Instead the indicies are ordered in descending order
     - So if our targetCols are [3, 6, 1] then, the output matrix will be [6, 3, 1]

+- Ok, Changed dimensions of data
+- Need to make functions for activations and their gradients

-### Things to note as you develop Coenie
+### Things to note as you develop Coeni

 - `data`
-    - Rows = Examples
+    - Rows = Attributes
-    - Columns = Attributes
+    - Columns = rows
+    - Note that this was a late decision, so there is some weird initialisation stuffs with transposing
 - `separateTarget()`
-    - Note the order of columns (line
+    - Note the order of columns (line 165)
+- `calcLoss()`
+    - Returns a matrix such that we can perform aggregations how we like
+    - Inputs reuquire (Rows = output neurons, Cols = examples)
+-

 ### Possible improvements